Michael Cashman: Personal life

-Cashman registered a civil partnership with Paul Cottingham, his partner of over twenty years, on 11 March 2006.
+Cashman registered a civil partnership with Paul Cottingham, his partner of more than twenty years, on 11 March 2006.
 They were together a total of 31 years before Cottingham died.
 They were introduced in 1983 by Barbara Windsor.
 A fellow actor and humanitarian activist, Cottingham also worked for the Labour Party as High Value fundraiser and for Britain in Europe, and became Cashman's researcher during his time in the European Parliament.
-In March 2011 he was diagnosed with a very rare cancer, angiosarcoma, and died on 23 October 2014 at the Royal Marsden Hospital, London.
+In March 2011, he was diagnosed with a very rare cancer, angiosarcoma, and died on 23 October 2014 at the Royal Marsden Hospital, London.
 He was cremated in a humanist service at the City of London Crematorium on 7 November 2014.